 It is important that these symptoms be recognized quickly and steps taken to prevent spreading of communicable diseases along with safeguarding the health of all students and staff.
 The Jackson County Board of Education follows the guidelines and recommendations set forth by the Alabama Department of Public Health Communicable Disease Chart for Alabama's Schools and Childcare Facilities.
+The Jackson County Board of Education follows the guidelines and recommendations set forth by the Alabama Department of Public Health Communicable Disease Chart for Alabama's Schools and Childcare Facilities.
 The Jackson County Board of Education follows the guidelines and recommendations set forth by the Alabama Department of Public Health regarding Covid-19.